Running EFT-hedron with null constraints at loop level: Upper bounds on and from full unitarity

-The full unitarity condition imposes \( 0<{\rm Im}\,f_j < 2\).
-With this condition, determining the allowed region of \(g_2\) and \(n_4\) is a problem classified as the $L$-moment problem (with $L=2$), and the methods of solving it were developed about a hundred years ago \cite{Hausdorff:1923uf, akhiezer1934fouriersche, akhiezer1962some}.
+Here the full unitarity condition imposes \( 0< \rho_j < 2\), where $\rho_j$ is defined as in \eqref{brackets}.
+With this condition, determining the allowed region of \(a_2\) and \(n_4\) is a problem classified as the $L$-moment problem (with $L=2$), and the methods of solving it were developed about a hundred years ago \cite{Hausdorff:1923uf, akhiezer1934fouriersche, akhiezer1962some}.